woocommerce/woocommerce/readme.txt

 * Enhancement - Added registration success notices to account pages. #22650
 * Enhancement - Store notice is visible again if the notice text is changed. #22645
 * Enhancement - Add aria-label attribute to shop orderby selector to improve accessibility. #22683
+* Enhancement - When adding, editing, and deleting items manually from orders, the corresponding product stock will be updated to reflect the event and an order note will log the event. #22329
 * Tweak - Generalize shipping estimate text on cart page. #22467
 * Tweak - Include auto draft orders in order list filters. #22380
 * Tweak - Only include the network orders widget on the main site dashboard. #22318